lpandccxr/Dbot-frontend/README.md

 # React + Vite

+This project has been merged to other repo: https://github.com/usernameawesome/CommsBot

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: